hengque/elk-analytics-katacoda-tutorial/elk-analytics/step7.md

 ![Errors-before](./assets/errors-before.png)

-If you invoke the `/generate-errors`-endpoint and hit `Refresh`, the graph will change:
+If you invoke the `/generate-errors`-endpoint in the base application and hit `Refresh`, the graph will change:

 ![Errors-after](./assets/errors-after.png)

+(When you are done, don't forget to save the graph by clicking `Save and return` in the top right!)

 <hr>